kind2-mc/kind2/doc/usr/source/9_other/2_contract_semantics.rst

 In other words, Kind 2 also checks that for each mode there exists a reachable state satisfying the conjunction of its requires.
 This lets you know whether the mode implication is vacuously true or not.

+When the node associated to the contract has a body (it is not imported), the check will be performed twice.
+First, considering only the information of the contract.
+Then, considering the equations of the body too.

 Notice that when running Kind 2 in modular mode, the reachability check is performed locally to a node without taking call contexts into account;
 only the specified assumptions are considered.

 You can disable this check by passing ``--check_nonvacuity false`` to Kind 2, or by suppressing all reachability checks (``--check_reach false``).